Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Identify the foods that work for you

-Stay hydrated regularly before and during the race.
+Hydrate regularly before and during the race

-Avoid trying new foods on the day.
+Avoid trying new foods on race day

-4. Sleep Enough
+4. Get Enough Sleep

-Maintain a regular sleep schedule
+Maintain a regular sleep rhythm

-Mentally prepare yourself to sleep despite the excitement of race day eve.
+Mentally prepare to sleep despite the excitement the night before the race

-Practice relaxation exercises before bedtime.
+Practice relaxation exercises before bedtime

 5. Familiarize yourself with the Course

-Identify the key points: transition area, obstacles, climbs
+Spot key points: transition zone, obstacles, climbs

 Triathlon

-6. Prepare Your Transitions
+6. Prepare your Transitions

-Organize your belongings in the transition area
+Organize your gear in the transition area

 Repeat your transitions to save time

-Minimize unnecessary gestures for smooth transitions
+Minimize unnecessary movements for smooth transitions

-"Avoid unnecessary gestures that can slow you down.
-For example, put on your helmet before touching your bike, and opt for easy-to-slip-on shoes.
-A simplified organization and precise movements will help you optimize your transitions."
+Avoid unnecessary movements that can slow you down.
+For example, put on your helmet before touching your bike, and plan for shoes that are easy to slip on.
+Simplified organization and precise movements will help you optimize your transitions.

 7. Manage Your Expectations and Set Realistic Goals